 Peetroons stresses that people need context to act autonomously.
 ‘It makes no sense to take away the team leader if that person was the only one who gave structure and the subordinate needed structure to act autonomously.
 By taking away that structure, you also risk taking away the context that people need to function.’

-‘New forms of organization are only successful if they put people in a context where they can be themselves to the fullest, where their potential is used to the full.
+‘New forms of organisation are only successful if they put people in a context where they can be themselves to the fullest, where their potential is used to the full.
 They have to do work that is meaningful to them within the framework in which they like to be active.
-Too often, we see that the form of an organizational chart is looked at from the conviction that equality prevails, while in fact we want to install equivalence.
+Too often, we see that the form of an organisational chart is looked at from the conviction that equality prevails, while in fact we want to install equivalence.
 Equivalence requires that everyone is valued and deployed in a context that matches what someone can manage.’

 Autonomy

 The corona crisis, lockdowns, and work-at-home jobs demonstrate that people are capable of acting autonomously, provided they are given sufficient context.
-‘If people are driven and agree with the ambitions associated with a job or organization, then little direction is needed.
+‘If people are driven and agree with the ambitions associated with a job or organisation, then little direction is needed.
 As long as the expectations are clear,’ says Peetroons.

 That calls for leaders with an eye for why people think and act, leaders who consciously deal with this in the design of the culture and structure, and leaders who pay attention to engagement and motivation.
 The new way of working after Covid demands that the leader examines where there is sufficient context to work autonomously, and where not enough, and then adjusts and adapts.
 Stimulating, supporting and limiting is the message.’